varcharfoobar/berkiyo/README.md

 - 👋 Hello there, I’m Berk!
-- 👀 I’m interested in mobile app development.
-- 🌱 Currently focusing on Swift and iOS/iPadOS development.
+- 🌱 I'm currently working on Swift and React Native for cross-platform mobile development.

 <!---
 berkiyo/berkiyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.